 Almond Milk As An Alternative

-People who have allergies to soy, dairy products, yeast, or nuts should avoid these alternatives because they might cause inflammation in your body.
-Drinking any kind of alternative that you're allergic to can lead to more serious complications such as breathing difficulties and skin outbreaks!
+People who have allergies to soy, dairy products, yeast, or nuts should avoid these alternatives because they might cause inflammation in their bodies.
+Drinking any kind of alternative that you’re allergic to can lead to more severe complications, such as breathing difficulties and skin outbreaks!

-Always consult with a doctor before making drastic changes in your diet if this applies to you.
-If you are diabetic, always check the nutrition facts on packages so that you don't consume something that can spike your blood sugar.
+Always consult a doctor before making drastic changes in your diet if this applies to you.
+If you have diabetes, always check the nutrition facts on packages so that you don’t consume something that can spike your blood sugar.

 Conclusion